Are you in the Riverina area? Are you interested in running a small business?

 Recipients of Disability Support Pension, Carers Payment, Parenting Payment (Single) and some Department of Veterans’ Affairs pensions can choose to remain on these payments while participating in NEIS.

-If a job seeker is interested in self-employment, they can contact their local jobactive or Disability Employment Services provider.
+If you are job seeker interested in self-employment, contact your local jobactive or Disability Employment Services provider.
 If your provider considers NEIS to be an appropriate activity, you may be referred to a NEIS provider.
 Details of NEIS providers are available at www.jobsearch.gov.au/provider

 What assistance is available under NEIS?